-- 4.80 Dark skies are an important characteristic for many areas of the Park, and contribute to the sense of wildness.
+- of all landscapes and raises awareness of the value of a living landscape will be given regard in assessing proposals. - 4.80 Dark skies are an important characteristic for many areas of the Park, and contribute to the sense of wildness.
 In particular, the Tomintoul and Glenlivet area has been designated as an International Dark Sky Park.

 Development must therefore minimise light pollution to surrounding areas. - 4.81 Assessments will consider the siting and design of the development, looking specifically at the impact it will have as a result of materials used and any landscaping associated with the development. - 4.82 In accordance with the National Park Partnership Plan, there will be a presumption against new hill tracks in open moorland.
 Any proposals for new hill tracks will need to demonstrate how they minimise and mitigate any negative effects, including through the removal or mitigation of existing tracks, leading to an enhancement in the National Park's special landscape qualities.
-Proposals should follow the good practice guidance produced by Scottish Natural Heritage on constructing tracks in the Scottish Uplands.
+Proposals should follow the good practice guidance produced by NatureScot on constructing tracks in the Scottish Uplands.